dotnet/docs/docs/core/whats-new/dotnet-8.md

 #### Source generator

-.NET 8 includes performance and reliability enhancements of the System.Text.Json [source generator](../../standard/serialization/system-text-json/source-generation.md) that are aimed at making the [native AOT](../../standard/glossary.md#native-aot) experience on par with the [reflection-based serializer](../../standard/serialization/system-text-json/source-generation-modes.md#overview).
+.NET 8 includes performance and reliability enhancements of the System.Text.Json [source generator](../../standard/serialization/system-text-json/source-generation.md) that are aimed at making the [Native AOT](../../standard/glossary.md#native-aot) experience on par with the [reflection-based serializer](../../standard/serialization/system-text-json/source-generation-modes.md#overview).
 For example:

 - The [source generator](../../standard/serialization/system-text-json/source-generation.md) now supports serializing types with [`required`](../../standard/serialization/system-text-json/required-properties.md) and [`init`](../../csharp/language-reference/keywords/init.md) properties.
 These were both already supported in reflection-based serialization.
 - Improved formatting of source-generated code.